pwalch/lonesnake/README.md

 * `pip install pipx`
 * from now on, use `pipx install` to install Python CLI tools such as `httpie`

-> ℹ️ In case of trouble, you can get rid of your pipx installation by running `rm -rf ~/.standalone-venv/pipx_*` and `pip uninstall pipx`.
+> ℹ️ In case of trouble, you can get rid of your pipx installation by running `rm -rf ~/.lonesnake/pipx_*` and `pip uninstall pipx`.

 ## standalone environment structure

 This standalone environment directory includes a Python interpreter built from [source](https://www.python.org/downloads/source/), as well as a [venv](https://docs.python.org/3/library/venv.html).
-That is, the content of the `.standalone-venv` directory is the following:
+That is, the content of the `.lonesnake` directory is the following:
 * `interpreter` interpreter directory includes `bin`, `include`, etc...
 * `venv` venv directory includes `bin`, `include`, `pyvenv.cfg` etc...
 It is created by the interpreter above.

-Behind the scenes, `standalone-venv` takes advantage of cache directories for the CPython source code and build files, located at `~/.cache/standalone-venv/X.Y.Z/` where `X.Y.Z` is the Python version (e.g. `3.10.1`).
+Behind the scenes, `lonesnake` takes advantage of cache directories for the CPython source code and build files, located at `~/.cache/lonesnake/X.Y.Z/` where `X.Y.Z` is the Python version (e.g. `3.10.1`).
 These cache directories enable us to skip the compilation step when the CPython code was already compiled in the past for the requested version.